What is a home equity loan and how does it work?

-If you’re like many homeowners, you may have earned a meaningful amount of equity over the years.
-And while it certainly feels great to know your real estate investment has increased in value, have you considered how that equity could help you reach your financial goals?
+A home equity loan lets you borrow money using the equity you have in your home as collateral.
+If you're like many homeowners, you may have earned a meaningful amount of equity over the years.
+And while it certainly feels great to know your real estate investment has increased in value, equity could help you reach your financial goals.
 For example, tapping your home equity can enable you to complete a dream renovation — which may also add value to your home.
 Using your equity, you could also pay off high-interest debt or cover other major expenses.

 There's more than one way to tap the equity in your home; this article focuses on home equity loans, which are different from home equity lines of credit (HELOC).